 Memorial Day is here, which means that outdoor activities will finally be open, and the summer season will receive its official kickoff.
 Businesses also take advantage of the holiday for marketing and social media reach with their customers.
 However, it’s very important to be respectful when mentioning this holiday on your social media.
 Today, we will be going over the dos and don’ts of Memorial Day posts for businesses.

 Whether you are a veteran or not, we can all appreciate the significance of this holiday and acknowledge the importance of the people who take Memorial Day’s meaning to heart.
-Let’s start with what you should never do again on your social media.
+Let’s start with what you should never do again on your social media when posting about a holiday.

 Do not post content that blends your business with the military service or veteran sacrifice.
 This will can come across as insensitive and can be construed as highly inappropriate.
 Here’s an example of a tweet in 2014: